-- Work in advance with the Trail Boss or Section Chief to discuss, obtain approvals for, and notify them of your plans on the trail.
-Ensure emergency responders know how to find you in the event of an emergency by taking note of trail distance markers as you travel.
-When seconds count, time spent directing emergency responders to your remote location is time you don't have. - Ensure that all volunteers have the appropriate PPE (Personal Protective Equipment), know how to use it, and actually do use it.
-Consult the Job Hazard Analysis (JHA's) and appropriate ATCA and partner policies (i.e. power equipment operation, etc.) for recommended vs. required PPE.
+Work in advance with the Trail Boss or Section Chief to discuss, obtain approvals for, and notify them of your plans on the trail.
+Ensure emergency responders know how to find you in the event of an emergency.
+When seconds count, time spent directing emergency responders to your remote location is time you don't have.

+Ensure that all volunteers have the appropriate PPE (Personal Protective Equipment), know how to use it, and actually do use it.
+Consult the Job Hazard Analysis (JHA's) and appropriate ATCA and partner policies (i.e. power equipment operator, etc.) for recommended vs. required PPE.